Thread-Safe Container Design

 private:

-};Let's break down this implementation step by step. data_ is a shared_ptr<Data> pointing to the current map data.
-The read operation get obtains a copy of the current data_ via std::atomic_load (which atomically increments the reference count of shared_ptr), and then performs the lookup on the acquired map.
-Because write operations never modify the old data—they only create new data and then atomically switch the pointer—the data pointed to by the shared_ptr obtained by the read operation remains valid and consistent throughout the entire read process, without needing any locks.
+};Let's break down this implementation step by step. map_ptr_ is a shared_ptr, pointing to the current map data.
+The read operation get acquires a copy of the current shared_ptr via atomic_load (the reference count of shared_ptr is atomically incremented), then performs the lookup on the acquired map.
+Because write operations never modify old data—they only create new data and then atomically switch pointers—the data pointed to by the shared_ptr acquired by the read operation is valid and consistent throughout the read process, requiring no locks.

-The write operation set follows a three-step process.
-First, it acquires write_mutex_—this mutex doesn't protect the data itself (the data is in the shared_ptr, protected via atomic operations), but rather provides mutual exclusion between write operations: it ensures that only one write operation is creating a copy at a time.
-Otherwise, two write operations might each copy the old data, each make their own modifications, and then each write to the pointer, with the later write overwriting the earlier write's changes.
-Then, it makes modifications on the copy.
-Finally, it uses std::atomic_store to switch the pointer to the new data—this operation is atomic, guaranteeing that read operations see either the old data or the new data, never an intermediate state.
+The write operation put flows in three steps.
+First acquire unique_lock—this mutex isn't protecting the data itself (data is in map_ptr_, protected by atomic operations), but protecting mutual exclusion between write operations: ensuring only one write operation creates a copy at a time, otherwise two write operations might each copy the old data, modify each, then each write to the pointer, and the later write would overwrite the earlier write's modification.
+Then modify on the copy.
+Finally use atomic_store to switch the pointer to the new data—this operation is atomic, ensuring read operations see either the old data or the new data, never an intermediate state.

-The cost of CoW is obvious: every write operation must copy the entire map.
-If the map has 10,000 elements, a single set requires copying 10,000 elements.
-Therefore, CoW is only suitable for scenarios where "reads far outnumber writes"—such as configuration tables, routing tables, and dictionary data—where write operations occur occasionally, and read operations are frequent and require low latency.
-If write operations are also frequent, the copying overhead of CoW will eat up the gains from lock-free reads.
+The cost of CoW is obvious: every write operation needs to copy the entire map.
+If the map has 10,000 elements, one put copies 10,000 elements.
+So CoW is only suitable for "reads far exceed writes" scenarios—like config tables, routing tables, dictionary data—writes happen occasionally, reads are frequent and require low latency.
+If writes are also frequent, CoW's copy overhead will eat up the gains from lock-free reads.

-We already used std::shared_mutex in the striped locking implementation above, but haven't discussed its usage boundaries in concurrent containers in detail.
-This topic deserves a dedicated section because it's more subtle than most people think.
+We already used std::shared_mutex in the striped lock implementation above, but haven't discussed its usage boundaries in concurrent containers in detail.
+This topic deserves special expansion because it's more subtle than most people think.

-std::shared_mutex (C++17, defined in the <shared_mutex> header) provides two locking modes: shared mode (shared_lock) and exclusive mode (unique_lock).
-Multiple threads can hold a shared lock simultaneously, but an exclusive lock blocks all other lock requests (both shared and exclusive).
-This makes it particularly effective in "read-heavy, write-light" scenarios—we've already seen the effect in the ShardedCache above.
+std::shared_mutex (C++17, defined in <shared_mutex>) provides two lock modes: shared mode (lock_shared) and exclusive mode (lock).
+Multiple threads can hold a shared lock simultaneously, but an exclusive lock blocks all other lock requests (shared and exclusive).
+This makes it particularly effective in "read-many, write-few" scenarios—we've seen the effect in ShardedCache above.

-But shared_mutex isn't a silver bullet.
-First, regarding performance: its overhead is larger than a regular mutex—on Linux, shared_mutex is typically implemented based on pthread_rwlock_t, which internally needs to maintain a reader count and a waiter queue, making lock acquisition and release heavier than pthread_mutex_t.
-In "half-read, half-write" or "write-heavy" scenarios, the performance of shared_mutex might actually be worse than a regular mutex.
+But std::shared_mutex isn't a panacea.
+First, performance-wise: its overhead is larger than a normal std::mutex—on Linux, std::shared_mutex is usually implemented based on pthread_rwlock_t, internally needing to maintain a reader count and a waiter queue, acquiring and releasing locks is heavier than std::mutex.
+In "half-read, half-write" or "write-more-than-read" scenarios, std::shared_mutex performance might even be worse than a normal std::mutex.

-Let me also mention a pitfall I've personally fallen into—writer starvation.
-If new readers continuously acquire the shared lock, a writer might never get a chance to acquire the exclusive lock—because as long as any single reader holds the shared lock, the writer cannot acquire the exclusive lock.
-Linux glibc's pthread_rwlock_t defaults to a reader-preference policy (continuously arriving readers will constantly delay the writer's chance to acquire the lock, which is a typical cause of writer starvation), but the C++ standard doesn't guarantee this.
-If your application is sensitive to write latency, make sure to test the scheduling policy of shared_mutex on your platform.
+Another pitfall I've encountered—writer starvation.
+If new readers constantly acquire shared locks, the writer might never get a chance at an exclusive lock—because as long as any reader holds a shared lock, the writer can't acquire an exclusive lock.
+Linux glibc's pthread_rwlock_t defaults to reader-preference strategy (continuously arriving readers constantly delay the writer's chance to acquire the lock, a typical cause of writer starvation), but the C++ standard doesn't guarantee this.
+If your application is sensitive to write latency, be sure to test your platform's std::shared_mutex scheduling policy.

-A practical rule of thumb is: the benefits of shared_mutex only become obvious when read operations account for over 80% of total operations.
-If the read-to-write ratio is close to 1:1 or if there are more writes, using a regular mutex is simpler and more efficient.
+A practical rule of thumb: when read operations account for more than 80% of total operations, the benefits of std::shared_mutex become obvious.
+If the read-write ratio is close to 1:1 or writes are more, using a normal std::mutex is simpler and more efficient.

 Trade-offs of the Four Strategies

-Now that we've gone through all four strategies, looking back, their trade-off relationships are actually quite clear.
+At this point, we've gone through all four strategies.
+Looking back, their trade-off relationship is actually quite clear.
 Let's compare them in a table:

 | Strategy | Read Performance | Write Performance | Implementation Complexity | Applicable Scenarios |